How to Get Your Dog to Stop Resource Guarding Their Stuff

 If you answered “yes” to any of these questions, your dog is exhibiting behavior known as “resource guarding,” which is any behavior that a dog displays to convince others to stay away from something they consider valuable.
 This survival instinct might be useful for dogs in the wild, but it’s not ideal for a member of your fam.
 Keep reading to learn more about resource guarding in dogs — including how to get them to stop.

-Resource guarding may include behaviors such as growling, tooth displaying, stiffening, frantic eating, glaring, snapping, barking, leaning over the resource to shield it, and biting.
+Resource guarding is a common— and fixable—normal dog behavior.
+Signs of resource guarding in dogs include behaviors such as growling, tooth displaying, stiffening, frantic eating, glaring, snapping, barking, leaning over the resource to shield it, and biting.
 Dogs commonly guard food, toys, treats, bones, rawhide, beds, and even another dog or a person.

 In most cases, resource guarding is subtle.
 A dog with a pig’s ear, for example, may turn their body to shield their precious treasure from anyone approaching, or they may pick it up and carry it to another room.
 They might put their paw on it or even give you a look that means something along the lines of “Don’t even think about it,” or “Please don’t take it away.
 I want it.”
 Few people are troubled by such mild forms of resource guarding.

-Even though resource guarding can become far more serious, it’s one of my favorite behavioral problems, for several reasons.
+Even though resource guarding can become far more serious, there’s some good news.
 One, there are ways to prevent it in most dogs.
-Two, behavior-modification plans are easy to implement, clients usually buy into them, and they are effective at improving the dog’s behavior.
+Two, behavior-modification plans are easy to implement and they are effective at improving the dog’s behavior.
 Three, many people choose to simply live with it, managing it as best they can.
 That may not sound very inspiring, but I consider any solution that keeps a dog at home and people safe while allowing a loving relationship between the two to flourish and grow to be a success.

 How to Prevent Resource Guarding